Higher-derivative scalar-vector-tensor theories: black holes, Galileons, singularity cloaking and holography: Discussion and Conclusions

 \acknowledgments

 We gratefully acknowledge multiple discussions with E. Babichev, M. Caldarelli, U. G\"ursoy, F. Nitti, M. Paulos, K. Skenderis and M. Taylor.
 B.G. also wishes to thank K. Van Acoleyen and J. Van Doorsselaere for clarifications on their results.
 B.G. thanks the Laboratoire de Math\'ematiques et Physique Th\'eorique at Univ.
 Fran\c{c}ois Rabelais, Tours, France.
 C.C. and B.G. thank the Crete Center for Theoretical Physics at Univ. of Crete, Heraklion, Greece, for hospitality over the course of this work.
 This work was partially supported by the European grants FP7-REGPOT-2008-1: CreteHEPCosmo-228644, PERG07-GA-2010-268246 and the EU program "Thales" ESF/NSRF 2007-2013.
 This work was partially supported by the ANR grant STR-COSMO ANR-09-BLAN-0157.
+It was also cofinanced by the European Union (European Social Fund, ESF) and Greek national funds through the Operational Program Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) under Funding of proposals that have received a positive evaluation in the 3rd and 4th Call of ERC Grant Schemes